BetonQuest/BetonQuest/docs/Tutorials/Getting-Started/Basics/Conditions.md

   it after what it should check.
 *  The Condition Instruction:
     - `tag`: The first value in the instruction is always the **condition type**.
-    - `foodReceivedTag`: This is the name of the tag that the player must have.
+    - `foodReceived`: This is the name of the tag that the player must have.

 Tags can be assigned to a player using events.
 Let's create an event that gives the player the tag: